nightscout/trio-docs/docs/usage/ecosystem/nightscout-app.md

 - Active and historical temp targets

     !!! note "Sensitivity Adjustment"
-        Sensitivity Adjustment is not notated in the Temporary Target but can be found by tapping the OpenAPS pill and looking at Autosens
+        Sensitivity Adjustment is not notated in the Temporary Target but can be found by tapping the OpenAPS pill and looking at Autosens.

 ### 7. Overrides